 With Dulux choosing a soft subtle green ("tranquil dawn") as their 2020 colour of the year, we can only see this trend continuing to grow.

 So if you are considering choosing a green kitchen, then we have picked out our favourites to give you some inspiration....from pale sage green to deep olive, there is something for everyone!

-If you are thinking about a new kitchen in the near future and need some help finding a local kitchen showroom, we can match you with the most suitable ones for your project.
+If you are thinking about a new kitchen in the near future and need some help finding a local kitchen designer, we can match you with the most suitable ones for your project.